Custer to Alverado near Fort Worth

 We then went for lunch at Billy Bob’s.
 As we were nearing the end of our trip we really pushed the boat out.
 I had a cheeseburger and fries and The Chef just a portion of fries.
 I also had a Coke to drink which was again 50% ice.
 I vowed that in future I would ask for "No ice" when ordering drinks.

 After lunch we wondered back down towards the station.
 On our arrival we noticed two mounted police officers.
 One guy, and one gal.
-The guy was bigging it up with his shades on and coffee in his hand – poseur, so I went up to them, at the last moment the guy was engaged by a dad and his kid, and so I spoke to the female officer who was not my intended target.
-Pointing to the horse I observed “It doesn’t matter what you feed them on, they never sound quite like a Harley Davidson do they?”
+The guy with his shades on and a coffee in his hand, was bigging it up with the tourists – poseur, so I went up to them, at the last moment the guy was engaged by a dad and his kid, and so I spoke to the female officer who was not my intended target.
+Pointing to the horse I observed “It doesn’t matter what you feed them, they never sound quite like a Harley Davidson do they?”
 She just looked at me and replied “R-i-g-h-t”.
 Not surprisingly I think it had gone over her head.

 Following further enquiries I established that the train wasn’t due to arrive until 14:30 and was being pulled by a diesel unit rather than a steam engine, and as it was so hot, decided it wasn’t worth hanging around for.